XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/ledger_request.md

 The three possible response formats are as follows:

-1. When returning a `lgrNotFound` error, the response has a field, `acquiring` with a [Ledger Request Object](#ledger-request-object) indicating the progress of fetching the ledger from the peer-to-peer network.
+1. When returning a `lgrNotFound` error, the response has a field, `acquiring` with a `Ledger Request` object indicating the progress of fetching the ledger from the peer-to-peer network.
-2. When the response shows the server is currently fetching the ledger, the body of the result is a [Ledger Request Object](#ledger-request-object) indicating the progress of fetching the ledger from the peer-to-peer network.
+2. When the response shows the server is currently fetching the ledger, the body of the result is a `Ledger Request` object indicating the progress of fetching the ledger from the peer-to-peer network.
-3. When the ledger is fully available, the response is a representation of the [ledger header](ledger-header.html).
+3. When the ledger is fully available, the response is a representation of the ledger header.

 ### Ledger Request Object